 The LCFS receives information from several sources and processes are in place to ensure referrals are prioritised and investigated.
-As part of the required reporting processes, all notified concerns are reported utilising the Counter Fraud Authorities new crime reporting system, Clue3.
+As part of the required reporting processes, all notified concerns are reported utilising the Counter Fraud Authorities crime reporting system, Clue3.
 All current cases are logged on this system.
-We no longer have any ongoing investigations on the old system (FIRST case management database).

 The new system ensures the effective and secure recording of sensitive information relation to ongoing investigation.
 The Clue3 system will allow for users to accurately document the types of investigations being undertaken, outcomes and systems weaknesses at an all-Wales level.
 This will enable the Counter Fraud Authority to release more accurate benchmarking and trend analysis data in the future.
 In addition, the new system will allow users to record data associated with pro-active exercises undertaken at a local level, including any fraud risks identified and potential savings produced.
-This information will allow the Counter Fraud Authority to demonstrate a financial value associated with Proactive work, something which has been difficult to demonstrate over the years.
-This benchmarking data is expected to be available in Quarter 2/3 of the 2022/23 financial year.
+This information will allow the Counter Fraud Authority to demonstrate a financial value associated with Pro-active work, something which has been difficult to demonstrate over the years.
+This benchmarking data is expected to be available in Quarter 1 of the 2024/25 financial year.